Quality of Life

 Gary D. Nelson, Ph.D., President of Healthcare Georgia Foundation, stated: "Their voluntary service, frequently invisible to others, is perhaps the most critical component of care for the underserved and for the health and well-being of their community."

 - Christopher & Dana Reeve Foundation Quality of Life grant was awarded to the Brain Injury Peer Visitor Association® for 2013.
-Our association was selected out of hundreds of applicants.
-The grant money will be used to copy and compile the thousands of packets of information that are handed out to each brain injury survivor and caregiver who is Peer Visited.
+The Foundation gave our association the grant to support our endeavors to hand out wonderful Packets of Information to all of the brain injury and stroke survivors that we Peer Visited in 2013.
 Click here to read more about this grant!

 - Palacia Seaman Altruism Award 2013 by Emory Healthcare Wesley Woods Center (presented to a special person and/or group because of their altruistic [principle of living for the good of others] spirit)